LLNL/uberenv/docs/sphinx/index.rst

 Uberenv
 ~~~~~~~~~~~~~~~

-**Uberenv** automates using `Spack <ttp://www.spack.io>`_ to build and deploy software.
+**Uberenv** automates using a package manager to build and deploy software.
+It uses `Spack <http://www.spack.io>`_ on Unix-based systems (e.g. Linux and macOS)
+and `Vcpkg <https://github.com/microsoft/vcpkg>`_ on Windows systems.

-Many projects leverage `Spack <ttp://www.spack.io>`_ to help build the software dependencies needed to develop and deploy their projects on HPC systems.
-Uberenv is a python script that helps automate using Spack to build
+Many projects leverage package managers, like Spack and Vcpkg to help build the software dependencies needed to develop and deploy their projects on HPC systems.
+Uberenv is a python script that helps automate usage of a package manager to build
-third-party dependencies for development and to deploy Spack packages.
+third-party dependencies for development and deployment.

 Uberenv was released as part of Conduit (https://github.com/LLNL/conduit/).
 It is included in-source in several projects.
 The
 https://github.com/llnl/uberenv/ repo is used to hold the latest reference version of Uberenv.